ABOUT OUR CHURCH

 Many people feel drawn to God, but don't come to church because they aren't sure what happens.
 Some of us used to feel just like that!
 Increasingly, people are looking for meaning and purpose in life.

 WHAT ARE WE LIKE?
 Friendly and cheerful and down to earth.
 We try to be welcoming but not pushy.
 You should be relaxed and enjoying yourself, not worried!
-There should be someone to welcome you at the door and give you (usually) a hymn-book, a prayer-book, and a news-sheet for the week (the news-sheet is for you to take away).
+There should be someone to welcome you at the door and give you (usually) a hymn-book and a prayer-book.
 If you're not sure where to sit, one of the welcomers will help.
 If you'd like to sit with someone else, you will be welcome.
 If you'd rather sit by yourself, that's fine too.
 If you haven't been to church before, or not recently, just watch what other people do.
 The person leading the service usually says when to sit or stand.

 WHAT WE ARE NOT LIKE Well, we're certainly not perfect!
 We won't try to make you feel like an outsider.
 We won't act "superior" because we've been going to church longer than you.
 We don't have all the answers, either, so we're all very much in need of God's love, forgiveness and support.

 WHAT IS A SERVICE LIKE?
 The first thing to say is that we have different kinds of church service (times are shown on the Services and Events tab on this website entry).
 They last about 45 minutes to an hour.
 All the Sunday services involve singing and prayers.
 We usually end services with a hymn accompanied by noisy shakers and tambourines which anyone can play - or not - as they want.
-There is always a "collection" during a hymn, when a couple of people go around with plates to collect donations.
-Give as much or as little as you like - or nothing - it's not "ticket only"!
-The collection will be announced before it starts, so that you can be ready.
+While the pandemic is still with us, we do not pass a collection-plate around, but there will be a plate near the font where you can make donations to the church.

 OTHER QUESTIONS: What should I wear? - What you are comfortable with.
 For some people it's a suit and tie; for others, it's jeans and T-shirt.
 You'll see all sorts!
 Will I be asked to do anything, read anything etc, by myself? - No, not as a newcomer.
 If I start going to church, do I have to go every week? - No; come when you want to.
 Do I have to have been baptised, to come to church? - No. If I start going to church, do I have to be baptised (or confirmed)? - No. Some of us came for years without being baptised.
-If I'm still not sure about all this, who can I ask for more information? - Easy: one of the Churchwardens, Ray Sweet (01827 712810) or Claire Blakeley (01827 715454); or you can ask anyone you know who goes to church.
-WE HOPE YOU WILL DECIDE TO COME - YOU WILL BE WELCOME!
+YOU WILL BE WELCOME!

 "The parish of Baddesley Ensor is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Birmingham’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services."